boostorg/hana/doc/tutorial.md

 execution model of C++ (a processor accessing contiguous memory).

-@subsection tutorial-rationales-container_types Why leave container types unspecified?
+@subsection tutorial-rationales-container_representation Why leave some container's representation implementation-defined?

 First, it gives much more wiggle room for the implementation to perform compile-time and runtime optimizations by using clever representations for